wso2/docs-open-banking/en/docs/get-started/about-this-release.md

 - Extensibility to support any open banking requirement on top of the base technology stack provided through the accelerator.
 - New WSO2 Updates tool to receive product updates in-place.
 - Improved Consent Management dashboard for customers and Admin dashboard for bank officers to search, update, and revoke a consent.

-## Security vulnerability analysis

-Following security vulnerability analysis has been conducted and reports have been generated for the solution:

-- Veracode Scan Reports and Analysis:
-    - WSO2 Open Banking Identity Server Accelerator Scan Report
-    - WSO2 Open Banking API Manager Accelerator Scan Report
-    - WSO2 Open Banking Business Intelligence Accelerator Scan Report

-- Qualys Scan Reports and Analysis:
-    - WSO2 Open Banking Accelerator Consent Management Applications

-- The Open Web Application Security Project (OWASP) Dependency Tracking Analysis